Production on NBC's Chicago Med halted after positive COVID-19 test

 Chicago Med is temporarily going dark because of the ongoing COVID-19 pandemic.

-EW has learned that production on the NBC medical drama was halted because a someone involved with the show tested positive for the virus.
-The show will be shutdown for the next two weeks out of an abundance of caution.
+EW has learned that production on the NBC medical drama was halted because someone involved with the show tested positive for the virus.
+The show will be shut down for the next two weeks out of an abundance of caution.

 Meanwhile up north in British Columbia: EW has also learned that the CW's Riverdale, Batwoman, and Nancy Drew have temporarily been shut down because of COVID-19 test processing delays in Vancouver.
 Additionally, The Flash, Supergirl, and DC's Legends of Tomorrow were supposed to begin production this week; however, their start dates have been pushed back because of the testing backup.